-“Will you shut up, man?”: Biden campaign sells T-shirt with the most memorable phrase of that insane presidential debate
+‘Will you shut up, man?’: Biden sells T-shirt with the most memorable phrase of an insane debate

 Yeah.

-But look, no matter the number of astonishing moments—like when Trump, when asked to condemn White supremacists, instead told the Proud Boys to “stand back and stand by”—there were some great, if not shocking, zingers from Biden.
-But the zinger that undoubtedly got the most attention was the one Biden said when Trump kept interrupting him answering a question about the future of the Supreme Court.
-After Trump continued to talk over Biden, the former VP let out the words that many were probably thinking: “Will you shut up, man?”
+But look, no matter the number of astonishing moments—like when Trump was asked to condemn white supremacists, but instead told the Proud Boys to “stand back and stand by”—there were some great, if not shocking, zingers from Biden.
+For instance, after Trump continued to talk over Biden, the former VP let out the words that many viewers were probably thinking: “Will you shut up, man?”

 WATCH: After being repeatedly interrupted while answering a question, Democratic presidential nominee Joe Biden tells President Donald Trump: "Will you shut up, man? … This is so unpresidential." pic.twitter.com/oHrEwyJT3K